 Variations

-- Alcohol – try adding a splash of brandy or bourbon to your Mexican chocolate coffee for a truly decadent twist on a cold, dark winter’s evening.
+- Alcohol - try adding a splash of brandy or bourbon to your Mexican mocha coffee for a truly decadent twist on a cold, dark winter's evening.

 - Whipped cream - I don't always advocate extravagant toppings on my coffee creations but whipped cream dusted in cinnamon or chilli powder is amazing here - it pairs beautifully with the chilli heat.

-- Make it an iced Mexican mocha – make the spiced chocolate milk using just half of the milk then strain away the spices and top up with the remainder of the milk to cool it down.
+- Make it an iced Mayan mocha - make the spiced chocolate milk using just half of the milk.
+When the chocolate has been melted into the spice-infused milk top up with the remainder of the milk to cool it down.
 Pour the coffee and the milk into a tumbler filled with ice.

 - Ice cream float - yes, really.
 This is immense fun whether you're serving your Aztec mocha hot or over ice.